belgio99/dsm7-dvb-drivers/README.md

 ```bash
 ./md_builder.sh -B media -d SYNO-Geminilake
 ```
 to compile the Synology kernel.
 This took a bit.
-If you want to speed up the process, edit the `config` file to leverage make multi-threading.
+If you want to speed up the process, you can edit the `config` file to leverage make multi-threading, but if you're not familiar with it, I suggest you don't and just wait.

 ## Manipulating the media_build repo
 in the `build` folder, you'll have now a new folder called `media_build` containing the Linuxtv repo.
 Go to this folder.
 Since this repo is EOL and files were deleted, I checked out the last working commit: